ciinto/wos/README.md

 * Go to the folder, and run `npm install`
 * To start the server, run `node server`
 * To start a client, open `http://localhost:5000` in a browser supporting canvas and websockets, i.e. the latest version of Safari or Chrome
+* You can see it in action at [Heroku](https://pure-castle-1101.herokuapp.com/), but you should use Chrome or Safari to view it...